“My Secret Diary”: How Guillaume Uses PYM as a Private Photo Journal While Visiting 121 Places a Year

 How to Start Your Own Private Photo Journal

-You don’t need to be a digital nomad or visit 121 locations a year to start a private photo journal of your own.
+Wondering how to start a private photo journal of your own?
+You don’t need to be a digital nomad or visit 121 locations a year.
 You only need three things:

 That’s exactly what PYM is designed to be.